 The following sections outline potential approaches you can take to the paper.
 You are welcome to pick whichever approach works best for you, and you can potentially combine different approaches.

 One option for Paper 1 involves continuing with the analysis work from our short assignments.
 For this approach, the main substance of your paper would come from analyzing your sources as you did in the Public and Academic Analysis assignments, and you are welcome to draw on that work here.
-You would not need to analyze all the sources that you found in your Public and Academic Research, but you would need to include at least three of them.
+You would not need to analyze all the sources that you found for your Annotated Bibliography, but you would need to include at least three of them.
 You do not necessarily need to address each of your sources in great detail; you are welcome to focus on the aspects of these sources you find most relevant.
 It could also work to develop a thorough analysis of one or two sources while using the other sources as points of comparison.
 In addition to those analysis prompts from the Public and Academic Analysis papers, you should also address some combination of the following:

 - How would you compare these sources in terms of their understanding of and approach to this aspect of identity?
 How are they similar and different?
 Where do they agree and disagree?
 To what extent do they share a similar orientation?
 How are they similar or different in terms of their methods and types of evidence?
 In terms of how they use sources and citations?
 In terms of structure and style?